hyperboloide/lk/README.md

 ```
 usage: lkgen [<flags>] <command> [<args> ...]

-A command-line utility to generate private keys and licenses to use with github.com/hyperboloide/lk library.
+A command-line utility to generate private keys and licenses.

 Flags:
   --help  Show context-sensitive help (also try --help-long and --help-man).